WayScience/pyroptosis_signature_data_analysis/1.Exploratory_Data_Analysis/notebooks/README.md

 1. [UMAP](1.umap_analysis_plate2.ipynb)
     This notebook extracts the UMAP embeddings of the plate 2 data and visualizes the embeddings.
+    - Note: Plate 2 data and platemaps can be found in the repo: [pyroptosis_signature_image_profiling](https://github.com/WayScience/pyroptosis_signature_image_profiling)
 2. [Cell Counts](4.cell_count_analysis.ipynb)
     This notebook extracts the cell counts of the plate 2 data and visualizes the cell counts.
 3. [Feature index](8.0_create_feature_index.ipynb)